 - A personal favorite way to serve this tofu scramble: Melt 2 tablespoons of vegan butter in a skillet over medium heat.
 Once hot, add two thick slices of whole wheat bread and cook on both sides until golden brown and crispy.
 Transfer to a plate and top with the tofu scramble!
 It makes a delicious and high-protein breakfast!

-- How long can I keep scrambled tofu?
-You can keep this tofu scramble for up to 3 days in the refrigerator.
+You can keep it for up to 3 days in the refrigerator.
 Reheat over medium heat in a non-stick skillet for a few minutes.

 I hope you are going to love this creamy tofu scramble!
 Whether you are vegan or just having vegan guests, this tofu scramble is a classic recipe that everyone should have in their cookbook!